jpp2139/computationandbrain.github.io/about.md

 * Learning and plasticity
 * Motion and decisions
 * Memory, hippocampus, place and grid cells
-* Whole brain computational models
-* Brain oscillations
-* The Other Brain (thalamus, cerebellum, glia, basal ganglia, spinal cord,…)
-* Reinforcement learning
 * Natural language
 * Assemblies of neurons
 * On evolution and development

+Tentative topics:
+* The Other Brain (thalamus, cerebellum, glia, basal ganglia, spinal cord,…)
+* Reinforcement learning

 (NB: the precise list will be influenced by class reaction and interest)

 ### Prerequisites

-Some exposure to programming, algorithms, complexity theory, and machine learning is great.
+Some exposure to programming, algorithms, complexity theory, and machine learning is required.
 Neuroscience background will also be useful.
+Some homework assignments will include programming and proof-based problems.

 Keep in mind this is a graduate level topics course --- the class will be structured around participation in discussions and reading papers, some of which will be theoretical in nature.